yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

-Here's the English translation of the provided text, preserving the markdown format:

 ---
-title: "Summary of Kaggle-Intro to Machine Learning Course"
+title: "Summary of Kaggle's Intro to Machine Learning Course"
 description: >-
-  Summarized the content of 'Intro to Machine Learning' from Kaggle's public courses.
+  I have summarized the content of the 'Intro to Machine Learning' course from Kaggle's public courses.
 categories: [Data Science, Machine Learning]
 tags: [Kaggle Courses, Pandas, scikit-learn]
 toc: true